h1T3k/xfce-standalone/README.md

 The following will not work unless you have first removed your computer's internal drive and replace it with your own internal or external ssd, if you continue without having done so, you will overwrite your main OSs efi/bios partition and potentially your nvram data, likely leaving you with an unbootable machine and a trip to the technician....

 By doing so, one can completely bypass all of the issues and obstacles present such as:
-* the potential overwrite of important data, directories and partitions potentially leading to an irrecoverable loss.
+* the potential overwrite of important data, directories and partitions potentially leading to an irrecoverable loss during installation.
-* the overwrite of our host machine's efi partition
+* the overwrite of our host machine's efi partition resulting in an unbootable machine.

-When booting external media, it seems that the main volume's efi partition is called on by default.
-Sure we could start off on a legacy bootable machine, manually adjusting things as we go on before we even complete the installation, however we can get exacactly what we want with one machine and a driver set.

 Since I completed this on a MacBook Air (13-inch, Early 2015), I will assume you'll do the same, although I believe this would work on any EFI bootable machine as long as you remove the internal drive.
 I used an 500 GB pcie 3.2 as the installation medium, and a portable 256G NVME 4.0x4 Blade SSD for the target drive in place of the Apple M.2 SSD.

-I compiled this from about four or so different guides and read through numerous blog and reddit posts before I found a way that worked which once replicated has only really seemed to work this way which is probably due either memory constraints and a data bottleneck if using old hardware.
-Believe me it gets much more fast when wou plug an ssd directly into the board and install off of a usb 3.2+.
+I compiled this by sourcing through numerous different guides, blogs and reddit posts before I found a way that worked which once replicated has only really seemed to work this way which is probably due either memory constraints and a data bottleneck if using old hardware.
+Believe me it gets much more fast when wou plug an ssd directly into the board and install off of a usb 3.2+ via SATA.
 That is truly when the power of the Debian Installer is realized with Kali Linux.
 What I mainly used:

 	https://www.kali.org/docs/installation/hard-disk-install/
 	https://www.kali.org/docs/installation/btrfs/